If you are a secure council tenant you can carry out improvements and alterations to your home.

 If you carry out works without written permission, we may tell you to put your home back to the way it was.
 If you refuse, we may carry out the work and charge you the cost.

 If we refuse permission you can make an appeal to us in writing.
+Details of this will be within the refusal letter we send you.

 The Water Gardens